SergeoLacruz/inventree-zebra-plugin/README.md

 pip install inventree-zebra-plugin
 ```

+If you use a virtual environment make sure that the plugin is installed in the
+same environment.
+Alternatively install the plugin from the Inventree UI.

 ## Configuration Options
 ### Printer Interface
 Here you can chose between local printer, network printer or the labelary.com API.